johsteffens/mocutsvd/README.md

 ## Detailed Description

 MocUT SVD is an algorithm for singular value decomposition.
 Given a matrix $M$, it calculates the matrices $U^\ast, \Sigma, V^\ast$ such that  $M = U \cdot \Sigma \cdot V^\ast$ .
-It is based on the Golub-Kahan-Reinsch approach and inherits its proven stability.
+It is derived from the Golub-Kahan-Reinsch approach and inherits its proven stability.
 It is newly developed with many performance-critical improvements.

 #### About the Name